TheCSharpAcademy/CodeReviews.Console.CodingTracker/CodingTracker.HopelessCoding/README.md

 - **SQLite database connection**: The application connects to a SQLite database to store and read data.
   - App.config file contains the configuration for that.
 - **Spectre.Console -library utilization**: Used for menu selections, displaying record data to users, and enhancing console presentation with colors.
 - **New Database Creation**: If the database or table doesn't exist, the application creates them when it starts.
-- **User input checks**:
-  - Date and time must be entered in format YYYY-MM-DD HH:mm.
+- **Time check**: Date and time must be entered in format YYYY-MM-DD HH:mm.
   - Duplicate start times cannot be entered unless updating an existing record.
 - **ID check**: Verify if the entered ID exists in the database before performing operations.